bjjdestroyer/tm-comp-challenge-1/README.md

 Below is website we had to replicate:
 ![screenshot of reference website](pics/static-comp-challenge-screenshot.jpg)

-Here are two screenshots of my website recreation:
+Here are three screenshots of my website recreation:
 ![screenshot of top of page](pics/screenshot-1.png)

 ![screenshot of first row](pics/screenshot-2.png)